Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables

 Although we focus here on an inter-chromosomal causal influence network, such long-range structure is biologically expected rather than surprising.
-Core essential processes, such as cytoplasmic translation, mitochondrial respiration, and chromosome segregation, are encoded by genes distributed across many chromosomes and are regulated by trans-acting factors (e.g., transcription factors, chromatin regulators, splicing factors) whose targets span the genome.
-Moreover, chromatin is organized into 3D compartments and interaction hubs that frequently bring together loci from different chromosomes, so co-regulated genes need not be linearly adjacent.
+Core essential processes, such as cytoplasmic translation, defense response, and RNA processoing, are encoded by genes distributed across many chromosomes and are regulated by trans-acting factors whose targets span the genome.
 The fact that our inferred inter-chromosomal network clusters into functionally coherent modules therefore suggests that the model is capturing biologically meaningful regulatory programs rather than merely reflecting genomic proximity.

-The topological structures learned from \methodname{} also provide compelling results.
-First, the hierarchical structure of the DAG is skewed to the right (\textbf{Fig.}~\ref{fig:k562_inter}b), indicating that the DAG reveals a shallow hierarchical architecture.
-This suggests that most genes act as either immediate or near-direct regulators with regulatory signal rarely propagating through deep chains, supported by previous findings that essential processes form compact regulatory modules with more direct regulators than the ones with cascading effects \citep{alon2007network}.
+The topological structures learned by \methodname{} provide compelling structural insights.
+The hierarchical structure of the DAG in \textbf{Fig.}~\ref{fig:k562_inter}b reveals that the learned architecture is shallow (average depth: 2.8).
+This suggests that most genes function as near-direct regulators, with regulatory signals rarely propagating through long multi-step chains.
+This is consistent with previous findings that essential cellular processes are organized into compact regulatory modules rather than extensive cascading effects \citep{alon2007network}.
 In addition, a summary of the DAG with Katz centrality indicates that there are a few hub nodes with high centrality (\textbf{Fig.}~\ref{fig:k562_inter}c).
 It is widely observed that gene networks are primarily scale-free and possess highly right-skewed degree distributions \citep{barabasi1999emergence,hecker2009gene}.
-Examining the in- and out-degree distributions separately (\textbf{Fig.}~\ref{fig:k562_inter_in_out}a,b) yields a similar right-skewed pattern for \methodname{}.
+Examining the in- and out-degree distributions separately (\textbf{Fig.}~\ref{supp-fig:degree_comparison}a,b) reveals a similar right-skewed pattern for \methodname{}.
 In contrast, the out-degree of INSPRE (\textbf{Fig.}~\ref{supp-fig:degree_comparison}c) and the in-degree of the Naive GLM (\textbf{Fig.}~\ref{supp-fig:degree_comparison}f) exhibit bell-shaped distributions, mismatching with these prior observations.
 Together, these structural features directly address our first core question (Section~\ref{sec:motivating_data}) regarding the causal architecture of K562 essential processes.